Represent Victoria at Australia’s premier debating and diplomacy competition.

-From these preliminary rounds, thirty teams will be selected to attend the Semi-Finals in Melbourne.
+From these preliminary rounds, sixty teams will be selected to attend the Semi-Finals in Melbourne.
 The top 15 teams from the semi-finals go on to compete in the Victorian Grand Final.
 The top 5 of those teams represent their school and their state at the National Finals in December – which is held in a different capital city each year.

 Why should I take part in Evatt?

 - Engage with important international issues of our time, from global warming to terrorism, aid to intervention;

 - Develop skills in public speaking, research and negotiation;

 - A chance to meet other passionate and engaged young people.

 Evatt is open to all Victorian students in Years 9 to 12 who have an interest in, or would like to learn more about, contemporary global affairs.
 No prior experience with debating, public speaking or Model United Nations is required to take part – some of our most successful teams have entered the competition this way!

 Got questions?
 Contact Tom Sun at email@example.com for more information.